acaztec/iGradMCP/DEPLOYMENT.md

 Click **Deploy**.
 After the build completes:

 - Open the live URL.
-- Select the **Pharmacy Technician** pathway and walk through the prompts.
+- Select the **Certified Billing and Coding Specialist (CBCS)** pathway and walk through the prompts.
 - Confirm you receive the scripted lesson recommendations and next steps.

 ## Troubleshooting